Flights to Sudan

 Where can you fly to in Business Class?

-In total, there are 9 airports across 7 countries that provide business class flights to Sudan.
-Port Sudan is the only airport with Business Class flights.
+In total, there are 15 airports across 9 countries that provide business class flights to Sudan.
+As of today, you can arrive at 3 airports in Business Class.
+(Port Sudan, Khartoum or Kassala Airport).

 Departure airports with Business Class flights